 Using Spoken Word Poetry for Justice

 Here's one creative way to engage youth voice to take voluntary action for the common good -- teach them to use spoken word for the causes they care about.
 This mini-course provides background, examples, and tips for teaching spoken word poetry.
-Designed for facilitators, this mini-course is also beneficial to youth.
-This course was inspired through a spoken word poetry event by the Indianapolis organization, Indy Pulse.
+Designed for facilitators, this mini-course is also accessible to youth.

 After completing this course (about 45 minutes), the learner is prompted to take a four-question quiz based on the content.
 Upon successful completion of this quiz, the learner may request a certificate suitable for a professional development portfolio, or as proof of .75 educational clock hours that can be used toward continuing education credit in most states.
 Please contact your State Department of Education or school district for specific information.
 Documentation of the completed courses and copies of the certificate are stored under "My Account" of the Learning to Give website where the learner may access (and print) them at any time.